Gi-lo/CKCrashReporter/README.md

 * CKCrashInfoNameKey: The `NSException`'s name.
 * CKCrashInfoExceptionReasonKey: The `NSException`'s reason.
-* CKCrashInfoNameKey: The `NSException`'s backtrace.
+* CKCrashInfoBacktraceKey: The backtrace right before the crash.
-* CKCrashInfoNameKey: The main thread's backtrace when the exception was thrown.
+* CKCrashInfoHashKey: The unique crash hash.

 ##3.
 How to extend it?